 32. There is a large body of evidence showing that the health benefits of exercise are consistent with healthy life in old age.
 A theory has been proposed that there is a "dose" dependent effect of exercise on ageing healthily.
 In essence, the claim is that one must have the right balance of type, duration, intensity, and frequency of exercise.
 Too much long-term and extreme exercise is associated with an increased risk of cardiovascular disease and possibly impaired immune function.
 The nature of the effect on the immune system of lifetime exercise "dose", and its relationship with ageing, is however contentious.
-Exercise may also offer an indirect anti-immunosenescence effect through, for example, better anti-viral control mediated by redox balance and less inflammatory activity.
-102
+Exercise may also offer an

-See, for example, Liu X, Liu X, Shi Q, Fan X and Qi K (2021) Association of telomere length and telomerase methylation with n-3 fatty acids in preschool children with obesity BMC Pediatrics 21: 24.
+98 See, for example, Liu X, Liu X, Shi Q et al. (2021) Association of telomere length and telomerase methylation with n-3 fatty acids in preschool children with obesity BMC Pediatrics 21(1): 24.